The views expressed by the host on this program, now documented to be almost always right 99.7% of the time.

 That's what he predicted last night.

-Now Snerdley's in there shaking his head and says, no, it's never going to happen.
+Now, coincidentally, now Snerdley's in there shaking his head and says, no, it's never going to happen.

 I've mentioned this to a lot of other people.

-Never gonna I myself attach myself to that theory.
+I myself attach myself to that theory.

-I don't think they're gonna turn.
+I don't think they're going to turn.

-But it and I don't mean a hurricane kind of event.
+But it, and I don't mean a hurricane kind of event.

 I'm not talking about a natural disaster.